triton-inference-server/triton_distributed/CONTRIBUTING.md

   - Make sure that the build log is clean, meaning no warnings or errors should be present.

-  - Make sure all tests pass:
+  - Make sure all tests pass.

 - Triton Distributed's default build assumes recent versions of dependencies (CUDA, TensorFlow, PyTorch, TensorRT,